jerry-gonzalez/ePortfolio/README.md

 **#ExploratoryDataAnalysis, #UnivariateAnalysis, #BivariateAnalysis, #Python, #a/bTesting, #HypothesisTesting, #DataVisualization, #FeatureEngineering, #CorrelationAnalysis, #MachineLearning, #StatisticalInference**

-This project not only honed my technical skills but also enhanced my ability to derive actionable insights from data, preparing me thoroughly for a Data Science role.
+This project not only honed my technical skills building linear regression models but also enhanced my ability to derive actionable insights from data, preparing me thoroughly for a Data Science role.

 # Welcome to My FoodHub Project Work!
 <p align="center">